 - Maintaining communication with staff and department leaders

 Payscale.com reports that the average annual salary for medical and health services managers is $64,7891, but those with MBAs tend to earn much more.
 The top locations for this position are California, Texas, New York, Pennsylvania, and Massachusetts.
-The US Bureau of Labor Statistics projects that employment of medical and health services managers will grow at 20%2, reflecting the anticipated greater need for healthcare services among the aging population.
+The US Bureau of Labor Statistics projects that medical and health services managers’ employment will grow at 20%2, reflecting the anticipated greater need for healthcare services among the aging population.

 Health Information Manager

 Medical facilities maintain large databases of patient data to ensure legal compliance, cost-effectiveness, and patient privacy.
-Healthcare information managers oversee the complex system of documentation and verify that the data is up to date, accurate, and in compliance with professional standards and regulations.
+Healthcare information managers oversee the complex documentation system and verify that the data is up to date, accurate, and compliant with professional standards and regulations.
 Often, they manage a staff of information technicians who create and execute strategies for information collection.
 Demand for this position is growing in hospitals and healthcare-related industries.